dorisavedikian/NALGuideToSubjectIndexing/index.md

-# A Guide to Subject Indexing
+# A Guide to Subject Indexing for the USDA NAL

 :::{note}